 Variance quantitative trait loci (vQTL) analysis

 A vQTL can be induced by a GxE effect unaccounted for in a GWAS linear model, resulting in uneven variation around the mean regression line across genotypes (7).
 Such vQTLs can be detected by fitting the variation with the same genotype via a second linear model.
-Recent high-profile work proposes a vQTL test that is a double linear model (DLM), where the first stage is a de facto GWAS, and the second stage treats the squared residual as a new phenotype.
-When a variant is not involved in a GxE (Figure 1a), the phenotypic variation, now measured by squared residuals, is nearly uniform across dosage, resulting in a flat regression line in stage 2.
+In the recently developed double linear model (DLM) vQTL test, the first stage is a de facto GWAS, and the second stage treats the squared residual as a new phenotype.
+When a variant is not involved in a GxE (Figure 1a), the phenotypic variation, measured by squared residuals, is nearly uniform across dosage, resulting in a flat regression line in stage 2.
 Conversely, when the variant is involved in a GxE (Figure 1b), the phenotypic variation changes with allele dosage, resulting in a non-zero slope in stage 2.
-Because DLM assumes each allele adds a certain quantity to the phenotypic variance, we intuitively call it an additive vQTL model.
+Because DLM assumes each allele adds a certain quantity to the phenotypic variance, this is called an additive vQTL model.